 A mother from California has been apprehended and is facing charges of first-degree murder following the discovery of her nine-year-old daughter’s body in a secluded part of Utah.
 The child’s death marks a sorrowful conclusion to the extensive search that was initiated when she was reported missing by school authorities.

-40-year-old Ashlee Buzzard was arrested on December 23 in Vandenberg Village, California, following the confirmation by investigators that the body found earlier in Wayne County, Utah, was her daughter, Melodee Buzzard.
-She is currently being held without bail, as announced by the Santa Barbara County Sheriff’s Office.
+40-year-old Ashlee Buzzard was arrested on December 23, 2025, in Vandenberg Village, California, following the confirmation by investigators that the body found earlier in Wayne County, Utah, was her daughter, Melodee Buzzard.
+She is currently being held without bail, according to the Santa Barbara County Sheriff’s Office.

-The investigation was initiated on October 14 after Melodee’s extended absence from school was reported by officials from the Lompoc Unified School District.
-Melodee had been unaccounted for since early October, which led to the launch of a missing person investigation involving multiple states and the FBI.
+The investigation was initiated on October 14 after officials from the Lompoc Unified School District reported Melodee’s extended absence from school.
+Melodee had been unaccounted for since early October, prompting the launch of a missing person investigation involving multiple states and the FBI.

 During a press briefing, Sheriff Bill Brown described the crime as involving “calculated, cold-blooded and criminally sophisticated premeditation and heartlessness.”
 He conveyed the community’s sorrow over the unfortunate outcome of the search, which many had hoped would result in Melodee being found alive.

 The probe revealed that Melodee and her mother departed from their Lompoc, California home on October 7 for a reported four-day road trip.
-The trip took them through several states, including Nevada, Colorado, Nebraska, and Utah.
+Traveling eastbound, they passed through Nevada, Arizona, Utah, Wyoming, and Nebraska, with a return route through Kansas, Colorado, Utah, Arizona, and Nevada, according to investigators.
 During the journey, they donned wigs and at some point, they replaced the license plate on their rented vehicle with out-of-state plates.

 Melodee was last seen alive on October 9 near the border of Colorado and Utah.
 Ashlee Buzzard returned home solo on October 10, arriving back in Lompoc without her daughter.
 It is believed that Melodee’s death occurred shortly after the last sighting near the border.